Roberttamaia/cbwa_ca2/README.md

-* Finally you can access the app from the browser.
+* Finally, you can access the app from the browser.

 `http://localhost:8080`